itsalexyue/iot-inspector/README.md

 ## Usage Instructions

-Execute the following commands to start capturing packets and displaying traffic information in a web interface:
+Execute the following commands from the Raspberry Pi terminal to start capturing packets and displaying traffic information in a web interface:

 ```
 $ cd /home/iot-inspector/www